Say goodbye to your P30, P35 and P60 tax forms

 Employers’ perspective

 From the perspective of employers, Mr Cody said there would be no change in the payment process.
 “We’re not moving to take tax as the pay happens even though that would have been an option.
-This wasn’t about changing payments or interrupting people’s cash flow,” he said.
+This wasn’t about changing payments or interrupting people’s cash flow.”

 He cautioned, however, that the shift would require a significant overhaul of current practices.